All Episodes

 Some people think you can never deal with Republicans.

-Why they don't have to deal with Republicans, David.
+They don't have to deal with Republicans, David.

-McCain's dealing with them and giving away the House.
+McCain's dealing with them and giving away the house.

 He's giving away the store.